Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation

 \subsubsection{Geometric Interpretation}

 We now reinterpret variance-gating geometrically in the probability simplex.
 Each pair $(\mathbf{\bar{p}}, \, \{ \mathbf{p}_m \})$ defines a configuration in the simplex $\Delta^{C-1}$.
 The geometry of this configuration is defined by: (i) Confidence (or ambiguity): How close (or far) the ensemble sample mean $\mathbf{\bar{p}}$ is positioned near a simplex vertex; and (ii) Certainty (or uncertainty): How close (or far) the set of members cluster around the ensemble sample mean $\mathbf{\bar{p}}$ (\textit{i.e.}, ensemble member agreement/disagreement).
 These geometric effects are modulated by the local sensitivities of the variance gate, which increases with mean confidence and is progressively attenuated by predictive spread and the classwise risk-tolerance scale $k_c s_c$.
-The qualitative combinations of these two dimensions correspond to four simplex spaces, which define regions in the probability simplex for all ensemble behaviors: \begin{itemize} \item \textbf{Confident--Certain:} Characterized by a near-deterministic ensemble mean and low variance.
-The ensemble members form a cluster around a single vertex of the simplex, indicating high confidence and high agreement.
+The qualitative combinations of these two dimensions correspond to four simplex regions that define the space of all ensemble behaviors.

+\paragraph{Confident--Certain.} This region is characterized by a near-deterministic ensemble mean and low variance.
+The ensemble members form a cluster around a single vertex of the simplex, indicating high confidence and high agreement:

-\item \textbf{Ambiguous--Certain:} Occurs when the ensemble mean is near-uniform but the variance is low.
-Members concentrate near the simplex barycenter, showing ambiguity but mutual certainty.
+\paragraph{Ambiguous--Certain.} This region occurs when the ensemble mean is near-uniform but the variance is low.
+Members concentrate near the simplex barycenter, showing ambiguity but mutual certainty: